 This delicious salad is my take on the iconic Leon salad served at LaScala’s restaurant in Beverly Hills.
 While on a business trip to Newport Beach, I had to make a pilgrimage to the LaScala Boutique restaurant and have one for myself.
 All I can say is it was Nirvana in my mouth.
 So when I found an old copy of an LA Times article with the recipe, I could not wait to get home and try it.
 It was a seriously long week out there dreaming of another of these salads.

-Cool, crunchy lettuce, creaminess from the chickpeas, little salty bits from the salami and cheese, and a sharp tang from the dressing, what’s not to love about this salad?
+This salad has cool, crunchy lettuce, a creaminess from the chickpeas, little salty bits from the salami and cheese, and a sharp tang from the dressing.
+What’s not to love about this salad?
 Plus, it’s so simple with endless ways to customize it.
 I love the clean and simple flavors and I love that everything is chopped to a uniform size.

 The classic LaScala salad was created by Chef Leon in the 1950s at his famous restaurant.
 He claimed that he introduced the dish because it was perfect for the celebrities who frequently lunched or dined there and who needed something that was light and healthy, yet satisfying.